permafrost-dev/project-indexer/README.md

 ---

 check if a project has any changed source files

+## Usage

+- `project-indexer index <path>` - index a project's source files and write the index to a file
+- `project-indexer check <path>` - check if a project has any changed source files, must have been indexed with `index` first
+- `project-indexer has-changes <path>` - check if a project has any changed source files; exit code 0 if there are no changes, 1 if there are changes

 ## Setup

 ```bash
 go mod tidy
 ```

 ## Building the project